oroinc/documentation/backend/configuration/annotation/config.rst

 * **multiple** *boolean* - Indicates whether several options can be selected for this enum or it supports only one selected option.

-* **immutable** *boolean or array* - is used to prohibit changing the list of enum values and a public flag.
+* **immutable** *boolean or array* - is used to prohibit changing the list of enum options and a public flag.
 This means that values cannot be added or deleted, but it is still possible to update the names of existing values, reorder them and change the default values.
 Below are examples of possible values:

    - false or empty array - no any restrictions
    - true - means that all constraints are applied, so it will not be allowed to add/delete options and change 'public' flag